jorgebucaran/awsm.fish/README.md

 - [Apple Touchbar](https://github.com/rodrigobdz/fish-apple-touchbar) - Customize your [Touch Bar](https://developer.apple.com/design/human-interface-guidelines/macos/touch-bar/touch-bar-overview) in iTerm2
 - [Abbreviation Tips](https://github.com/Gazorby/fish-abbreviation-tips) - Remembering abbreviations by displaying tips when you can use them
 - [Base16 Fish](https://github.com/FabioAntunes/base16-fish-shell) - A pure Fish solution to change your shell's default ANSI colors
+- [x-cmd](https://github.com/x-cmd/x-cmd) - x-cmd is a vast and interesting collection of tools guided by the Unix philosophy.

 ## Docker